kalyan-allada/multiclass_text_classification/README.md

 ## Document Classifier

-The task of this prpject is to classify these documents into one of eight categories: [1,2,3,...8].
+The goal of this project is to classify more than 2K documents into one of eight categories: [1,2,3,...8].
+It is a multiclass classification problem.
 This task is based on HackerRank challenge: https://www.hackerrank.com/challenges/document-classification/problem

 #### Files